-Discover how the geology of the Columbia River Basin was formed first by lava floods and then by ice age floods—in illustrations!
-View the interactive scrolling story and the print replica published on C1 on Sunday, June 29th, 2025, in The Seattle Times.
+Discover how the geology of the Columbia River Basin was formed first by lava floods and then by ice age floods—in illustrations.

-Some of these graphics were featured in a Sunday A1 story titled “How we pushed the Columbia, the great river of the West, to its limit,” written by Lynda Mapes.
-Photographer Erika Schultz and Videographer Lauren Frohne also contributed.
+I was proud to work on all aspects of the reporting including writing, illustrations, maps, charts, online development, and print design.
+View the interactive scrolling story published on June 29th, 2025, in The Seattle Times.
+Some of these graphics were also featured in an earlier Sunday A1 story titled “How we pushed the Columbia, the great river of the West, to its limit,” written by Lynda Mapes.

 Tap on any thumbnail below to view a larger version.